isomerpages/imda-tradetrust/_solution/Banker or Financier.md

 <li>
 <p><strong>Trade Finance Facilitation</strong>
 </p>
-<p>TradeTrust-enabled documents are backed by statutory law.
-An electronic
+<p>Trade finance activities are notoriously paper-heavy.</p>
+<p></p>
+<p>Using TradeTrust to digitalise key trade documents streamlines the trade
+process and reduces the time required for document processing and verification.
+This can result in quicker trade transactions and reduced turnaround times for trade finance activities, particularly in complex transactions involving multiple banks, insurers, and corporate customers, as TradeTrust supports interoperability of electronic trade documents across various platforms and systems.</p>
+<p></p>
-bills of lading and can be used to facilitate trade finance.
-It enables the seamless transfer of title from trader to bank, and from bank to another party for trade financing, providing convenience and cost savings for all parties in the supply chain.</p>
+<p>Thereby providing overall convenience and cost savings for all parties
-<p>Documentary collection services can be elevated with better document checks
-for compliance and validity, providing assurance to banks' customers and their trading partners.</p>
+in the supply chain, with better document checks for compliance and validity, providing assurance to banks' customers and their trading partners.</p>
+<p></p>
 <blockquote>
 <p>Learn more on &lt;legality guide&gt;</p>
 <p></p>